 The classroom curriculum is designed to include a large block of time for child-directed play among the various centers in the room.
 During this time, teachers prepare the classroom with engaging materials and learning opportunities so that children may explore and act on their environment, observe and ask questions, and interact with others.
 Activities are also provided to practice emerging, age-appropriate skills during teacher directed, small group activities.
 Further options are also offered throughout the week to enrich the child’s school experience.

-The Co-op Program
+The VIP Volunteer Program

 Handbook & Important Documents